- Recognize the purpose and importance of a hazard communication program

-- Recognize the physical and health hazards inherent with hazardous chemicals.
+- Recognize common physical and health hazards associated with hazardous chemicals

-- Identify chemicals and their hazards, through labeling and warning practices.
+- Identify chemicals and their hazards, through labeling, markings, pictograms, and warning practices

 Available in English, Spanish